ClusterlessHQ/clusterless/docs/adr/0003-arc-state-and-data-metadata.md

 The parent process will produce a new logical dataset lot, this dataset lot is simply the sum of all the physical parts produced by the child processes when handling the source dataset lot partitions.

-If one of the children fail, the over all process also fails, and the arc fails.
+If one of the children fail, the overall process also fails, and the arc fails.
 But the other children may succeed.

 If the failure was transient, the whole arc should be replayed, but only the child processes associated with failed partitions should be executed, the successful partitions should be skipped.
 Any data created by the failed partition